johannvis/opssage/gpt-actions-aws/README.md

 This must be handled outside CDK (CLI or console); the stack intentionally retains secrets to avoid accidental data loss.

+## Mint realtime tokens for the browser

+The stack exposes a secured route, `POST /secure/realtime-token`, that returns an OpenAI Realtime session token suitable for WebRTC/WebSocket connections.
+The Lambda configures the session for audio and text, and defines a `secure_ping` function the model can invoke.
+When that tool is called, your client (or a backend helper) should hit `/secure/ping` with the bearer token and feed the response back to the Realtime stream.

 ### Lambda environment variables

 The stack wires the following variables into the realtime token Lambda.
 They are documented here in case you need to override them in future enhancements: